Advertisement

 Foreign oil firms supply the refinery at prices beyond global market price.

-Downstream (Petroleum industry) professionals urged the Federal Government to step in and guarantee the supply of crude oil to the Dangote Refinery.
-This comes as market participants increasingly opt for purchasing lower-priced imported petroleum products instead of supporting Dangote’s refinery.
-International oil companies in Nigeria were criticized for selling crude oil to Dangote refinery at prices that exceeded global market prices, a practice deemed harmful to the country The Independent Petroleum Marketers Association of Nigeria (IPMAN) clarified that the reluctance of marketers to purchase diesel and Aviation fuel from the Dangote refinery was due to the products’ higher prices.
+Downstream (petroleum industry) professionals urged the Federal Government to step in and guarantee the supply of crude oil to the Dangote Refinery.
+This comes as market participants increasingly opt for purchasing lower-priced imported Petroleum products instead of supporting Dangote’s refinery.
+International oil companies in Nigeria were criticized for selling crude oil to Dangote Refinery at prices that exceeded global market prices, a practice deemed harmful to the country The Independent Petroleum Marketers Association of Nigeria (IPMAN) clarified that the reluctance of marketers to purchase diesel and Aviation fuel from the Dangote refinery was due to the products’ higher prices.

 Abubakar Maigandi, the National President of IPMAN, responded to allegations made by the Dangote refinery about selling 3.5 billion litres of refined products to Europe and other nations due to the importation of low-quality fuels by some marketers in Nigeria.
 Maigandi believes that the $20bn refinery project is being impacted by Aliko Dangote’s decision not to work with IPMAN, the President of the Dangote Group.
 Devakumar Edwin, the Vice President of Oil and Gas at Dangote Industries Limited, alleged that international oil companies operating in Nigeria are conspiring to obstruct the success of the newly established Dangote refinery.